 I definitely try to tailor a lot of the music to what the couple prefers to hear, also.
 So what does all this mean?

 I’ve had couples that have submitted over 200 “must play” songs (no joke!) for a reception.
 Much of the night will be cocktails, introductions, dinner, and other events.
 That leaves about 2-3 hours of “dance” time.
 A DJ can only play 14-16 songs per hour.
 You see what I’m getting at…

-What usually works is to pick about ten dance songs you love.
-Then I have an excellent idea of what you songs prefer.
+What usually works is to pick about 15 dance songs you love.
+Then I have an excellent idea of what songs YOU prefer.
 It also gives me the latitude of reading the crowd.
 Your guests will be able to request songs they’d like to hear, as well!

 ONE LAST WORD ABOUT ORLANDO WEDDING DJS